janlonden/kuvaify/README.md

 ## Demo

-See the [demo page](http://janlonden.github.io/kuvaify/) for a demo.
+Go to the [project page](http://janlonden.github.io/kuvaify/) for a demo.